floft/deep-activity-learning/README.md

 ### AL

+To train AL (uses random forests) and compute the results:

     ./al_results.sh

 ### DAL

-If running locally on your computer:
+If running locally on your computer, run the cross validation training:

     ./dal_cv.sh